Facing Global Resolution Center Debt Collection Harassment?

 3. Can I sue Global Resolution Center for harassment?

-If you believe they’ve violated the FDCPA or TCPA, you may be able to sue for up to $1,000 in statutory damages under the FDCPA and up to $1,500 per illegal robocall under the TCPA.
+Yes.
+If they’ve violated the FDCPA or TCPA, you may be able to sue for up to $1,000 in statutory damages under the FDCPA and up to $1,500 per illegal robocall under the TCPA.

-10. Can Global Resolution Center call me at work?
+8. Can the Global Resolution Center call me at work?

 They may call your workplace for employment verification, but if you inform them that your employer doesn’t allow such calls, they must stop calling you at work.